 Data Interpreter: If Tableau discovers the format of any column data in our selected sheet is difficult to analyze.
 So it will pop up a message asking us to Turn On Data Interpreter.
 By turning the Data Interpreter on, we can normalize the data.

 Once we finished, click on the Sheet 1 tab to design the Tableau report using the connected Excel file.

 - Data: This will display the list of currently connected data Sources.
 We have only “One” now; otherwise, it displays all the available data sources.

 - Dimensions: Columns with string data will be placed under the Dimensions section

 - Measures: Columns with Numeric data or Metric values will be placed under the Measures section

-- This is the region where we design our Tableau reports by dragging Measures and Dimensions
+- It is the area where we design our reports by dragging Measures and Dimensions.

-NOTE: From the above screenshot you can observe that, We are only seeing the data present in Customers table though we have Customers and Department tables in our Excel file.
-If you want to add Department table, Click back button on Top and Join the Department table with Customers table
+From the above screenshot, we only see the data in the Customers table, though we have Customers and Department tables in our Excel file.
+If we want to add a Department table, Click the back button on the Top and Join the Department table with the Customer table.